johntiger1/vector_cookbook/README.md

 ```

+Note that ultimately, we want to commit the modulefile/environment file for easy portability.
+But it is not expressly necesary.

 # Setting up jupyter notebook remotely
 To run jupyter notebook on the server, but be able to edit it from local, just do the following: